Massachusetts General Hospital

 Lastly, since the majority of ALK+ NSCLC patients have no smoking history and do not respond to recently-approved immunotherapies like nivolumab (Opdivo®) or pembrolizumab (Keytruda®), Dr. Shaw is researching the immune microenvironment and other mutations in tumors which may underlie the low response to the new therapies.

 Alice T. Shaw, M.D., Ph.D., received her B.A. in biochemistry at Harvard University and her M.D. and Ph.D. degrees from Harvard Medical School (where she is currently an Associate Professor).
-She then completed her residency at Massachusetts General Hospital and her postdoctoral work at Massachusetts Technology Institute.
+She then completed her residency at Massachusetts General Hospital and her postdoctoral work at Massachusetts Institute of Technology.
 Dr. Shaw was also a fellow at Massachusetts General Hospital and is currently the Director of Thoracic Oncology and an Attending Physician there.

 In addition to her funding from NFCR, Dr. Shaw has been awarded other research grants throughout her career, including from the Damon Runyon Cancer Research Foundation, the Burroughs Welcome Fund, the V Foundation for Cancer Research, Uniting Against Lung Cancer and the National Institutes of Health.